pola-rs/polars-book/user_guide/src/datatypes.md

 - `Utf8`: String data (this is actually Arrow `LargeUtf8` internally).
 - `List`: A list array contains a child array containing the list values and an offset array. (this is actually Arrow `LargeList` internally).
 - `Date`: Date representation, internally represented as days since UNIX epoch encoded by a 32-bit signed integer.
-- `Datetime`: Datetime representation, internally represented as milliseconds since UNIX epoch encoded by a 64-bit signed integer.
+- `Datetime`: Datetime representation, internally represented as nanoseconds since UNIX epoch encoded by a 64-bit signed integer.
+- `Time`: Time representation, internally represented as nanoseconds since midnight.
 - `Object`: A limited supported data type that can be any value.

 To learn more about the internal representation of these data types, check the [Arrow columnar format](https://arrow.apache.org/docs/format/Columnar.html).